Generaldeep/store_finder/README.md

 - To find a store near a zip, in the command line please run **python3 find_store.py  --zip=95670 --units=km**
 - To find a store near an address, in the command line please run **python3 find_store.py  --address="1122 14th, oakland" --units="km"**
 - Expected result **{'dist': 2.7137721756187703, 'key': 1758, 'Address': '2700 Fifth Street'}**
-- In this example, kilometers are return, you can specify **--units="mi"** to return miles are distance
+- In this example, kilometers are return, but you can specify **--units="mi"** to return miles as distance instead.